 - Be available for purchase through multiple channels

-- Act and behave reliably when being provisioned as a work-managed or work profile device
+- Act and behave reliably when being provisioned as a fully managed or work profile device

 - Support Android zero-touch enrolment

-Since the introduction of Android Enterprise Recommended, 5 additional devices have been added to the line-up, including 2 from Sony and 3 from Nokia.
+Since the introduction of Android Enterprise Recommended, over 70 additional devices (Jan 2019) have been added to the line-up, including from Sony, Nokia, Zebra, BQ, Motorola and more.
 There are, and will continue to be, more added on a regular basis.

-Validated vendors will receive their own badge for marketing a promotional purposes to demonstrate heightened compatibility with Android Enterprise.
+Validated vendors will receive their own badge for marketing and promotional purposes to demonstrate heightened compatibility with Android Enterprise.

 Finally, Google will be introducing a validation program for partners and systems integrators.
-Details of this are currently unavailable but will be updated here in the near future.
+Details of this are currently unavailable but will be updated here in future.